HACC2024/HEX/ARCHITECTURE.md

-# HEX Chatbot System Architecture
+# HEX Chatbots System Architecture

 This diagram represents the complete system architecture of the HEX Chatbot, including both the Admin and Uncle HEX interfaces, backend services, and external integrations.